Skip to content

 Timer_Reset

-The timer is reset only when the cooking is completed
+The timer is reset only when cooking is completed

 Door_OpenLampOn